 I love the taste of whey protein powder.
 Is that weird?
 After a hard workout I crave a cold protein shake.
-My personal favorite combo is one scoop Designer Whey Gourmet Chocolate, 2 tbsp PB2 and vanilla almond milk.
+My personal favorite combo is one scoop Designer Protein Gourmet Chocolate, 2 tbsp PB2 and vanilla almond milk.
 It’s a little like a Reese’s in a cup?

 Even just a scoop of Gourmet Chocolate mixed with water does the trick.
 Most protein powders can’t say that.
 Many others taste horrible and are chalky without some form of milk and added ingredients to create a palatable consistency and give them sweetness and flavor.
 Designer Whey, with it’s natural stevia sweetness, tastes great with nothing at all.
 When I mix it with a little water to create the topping for my Pumpkin Pie Oatmeal I lick the bowl because it tastes so good!